Anchorsify/Anchorsify.github.io/_pages/Combat.md

 <br>This action may be performed only while hiding at level 1 stealth.
 You take the time to make sure you're properly hidden and settle into place, moving you up to level 2 stealth.
 In case that wasn't clear, this cannot, by itself, take you from level 2 to level 3 stealth.

 ### Stealth Levels
-There are three levels of stealth, corresponding to different degrees of being hidden.
+There are three levels of Stealth, corresponding to different degrees of being hidden.
 Each level has limitations on what can be done in it; for example, in Level 2 and Level 3 Stealth, you cannot move.
 Thus, if you were at Stealth 3, and chose to spend an action moving, you would immediately be dropped to Stealth 1.
+The same is true of dodging.

 ### Stealth, Level 1
 Stealth 1 is as poorly concealed as you can be while still being unseen by your enemies.
 Your Stealth TN has no bonus at this rank.
-You may move and perform surprise attacks, as well as using items.
+You may dodge, move and perform surprise attacks, as well as using items.

 ### Stealth, Level 2
 Stealth 2 corresponds to being fairly well-hidden, having taken the time to adjust yourself and your hiding spot as necessary--you're not sticking your feet out past the edge of the rock you're hiding behind, for example.
 From Stealth 2 you may perform surprise attacks, use items, and prepare and perform sneak attacks.
 At this level of stealth, your Stealth TN has a +5 bonus.